Editor's Note: This blog post was originally published in 2017, and was updated in April of 2019 to reflect updated information.

 Dot gain is a tricky flexo printing defect with a variety of causes.
 As its name implies, the dots on your printed substrate increase in size.
-The reproduced image then comes out darker and sometimes fuzzier than intended.
+The printed result then comes out darker and sometimes fuzzier than intended.

 That’s a quality defect you can ill afford.
 Unfortunately, with such wide-ranging causes, troubleshooting dot gain may take a little time and effort to solve.
 Let’s put the problem in perspective without wasting too much substrate and press downtime.